signalspec/signalspec/docs/expressions.md

 Because of the properties of `ignore`, it can be used as an "else" clause, in either direction.

-Mappings work like Haskell's case expressions, but bidirectionally.
+Mappings work like Haskell's `case` or Rust's `match` expressions, but bidirectionally.

 Example:
 `v[#l = 0V ! (..1.6V), #h = 3.3V !
 (1.6V..)]` is a bidirectional definition of LVCMOS digital logic on top of an analog signal.
 On down-evaluation, if `v` is `#l`, the first arm matches, and the result is 0V; if `v` is `#h`, the second arm matches and the result is 3.3V.
 On up-evaluation, values below 1.6V cause `v` to be up-evaluated with `#l`, and values above 1.6V cause it to be up-evaluated with `#h`.
 A more robust implementation may want to use a Schmitt trigger, which is not a single expression because it maintains state between samples, but can be built out of `repeat` blocks.